-Students in accelerated courses will be administratively withdrawn after three absences from class.
-Students withdrawn for non-attendance will still be responsible for all tuition and fees charged for the term.
 Students who must be absent are encouraged to discuss their absence with their instructor preferably before the absence occurs.
 Responsibility for attending class is placed upon the student in the context of academic achievement.
 Students are responsible for work missed.